ngathan/ngathan/README.md

 ### Hi, I'm Nga 👋

 I'm a sociologist and a computational social scientist.
 I use computational tools to analyze social phenomena, and understand social problems.
-I write about AI ethics and Sociology at [Sociology and AI](https://montrealethics.ai/the-sociology-of-ai-ethics-column-introduction/).
+I write about AI ethics and Sociology at [Montreal AI Ethics Institute](https://montrealethics.ai/the-sociology-of-ai-ethics-column-introduction/).

 - 🎓 I am a doctoral candidate in sociology at CUNY - The Graduate Center.
 - 🎓 I'll be teaching Quantitative Research Methods at Hunter College in Spring 2021.